MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 #### Settings

--   Modem Preset: LONG_FAST (IMPORTANT)
+-   # Modem Preset: LONG_FAST (IMPORTANT)

--   Region (frequency plan): United States (IMPORTANT)
+-   # Region (frequency plan): US [United States] (IMPORTANT)

--   Hop Limit: 7
+-   # Hop Limit: 7
+    Depends on the size of the mesh network.
+Minimum should be no less then 3)

--   Enable 'TX Enabled' (IMPORTANT).
+-   # Enable 'TX Enabled' (IMPORTANT).

--   TX Power: 30 (Optional)
+-   # TX Power: 30 (Optional)
+    Depends on the specs of your specific device, each device has different TX power limits.

--   Frequency Slot: 70 (IMPORTANT)
+-   # Frequency Slot: 70 (IMPORTANT)

--   Enable 'SX126X RX Boosted Gain / RX Boosted Gain' if applicable.
+-   # Enable 'SX126X RX Boosted Gain / RX Boosted Gain' if applicable.

--   Override Frequency (Mhz): 919.375 (IMPORTANT)
+-   # Override Frequency (Mhz): 919.375 (Optional)
+    The Frequency Slot [70] chooses the correct MHz frequency.
+    To override the slot setting, you can choose the frequency manually.

 #### Notes

-Enable 'OK to MQTT' if you wish to connect and forward messages to other nodes outside your node's range over MQTT (Recommended).
+# Enable 'OK to MQTT'
+If you wish to connect and forward messages to other nodes outside your node's range over MQTT (Recommended).
+# Disable 'Ignore MQTT' (Optional)
+Disable to allow device to receieve messages via MQTT.
+Enable to ignore messages from MQTT users.
+# Ignore 'TLS Enabled' (Still buggy and not working with many devices)
 ---

-# MQTT
+# MQTT (Module Configuraton)

 #### Settings

--   Enable 'MQTT Enabled' if you wish to connect to other nodes outside your node's range over MQTT (Recommended).
+-   # Enable 'MQTT Enabled'
+    If you wish to connect to other nodes outside your node's range over MQTT (Recommended).

--   Address: mqtt.meshtastic.org (Meshtastic's default MQTT)
+-   # Address: mqtt.meshtastic.org (Meshtastic's default MQTT)

--   Username: meshdev (Leave as is)
+-   # Username: meshdev (Leave as is)

--   Password: large4cats (Leave as is)
+-   # Password: large4cats (Leave as is)

--   Enable 'Encryption Enabled'.
+-   # Enable 'Encryption Enabled'.

--   Enable 'JSON Output Enabled' if your node's firmware supports it (NRF based nodes do not support this option).
+-   # Enable 'JSON Output Enabled'
+    If your node's firmware supports it (NRF based nodes do not support this option).

--   Root Topic: msh/US/IL972 (IMPORTANT)
+-   # Root Topic: msh/US/IL972 (IMPORTANT)

--   Map Reporting Interval: 3600
+-   # Map Reporting Interval: 3600

 #### Notes

-Enable 'Map Reporting', and 'I Agree' if you wish to transmit your node's configured location over MQTT.
+# Enable 'Map Reporting', and 'I Agree'
+if you wish to transmit your node's configured location over MQTT.
+# Enable 'Proxy to client enabled'
+Let the device use the client's (e.g. your phone's) network connection to connect to the MQTT server.
+If false, it uses the device's network connection which you have to enable via the network settings.

 ---